 - Prune the trees in your entrance so large vehicles like ambulances and fire trucks can get in during emergencies.

-- Prune trees overhanging highways before they get into full leaf.
-You will be liable if branches break off and damage cars or people.
+- You’ll need to get professional help to prune trees overhanging a highway or reaching power lines before they get into full leaf.
+You will be liable if branches break off and damage cars or people or affect power supplies.